gjcooper/VAULT/01_articles/blank2023what.md

 ## My Thoughts

-Poses the question of whether [[LLM]]'s model the brain (which instatiates a symbolic mind) at one end of a spectrum through to LLM's modelling a mind which uses subsymbolic representations.
+Poses the question of whether [[LLM]]'s model the brain (which instantiates a symbolic mind) at one end of a spectrum through to LLM's modelling a mind which uses sub-symbolic representations.

 Limited use for me.